 - (1) Requirements contracts, for the purposes of this Rule, mean price agreements, services agreements, and sales that may be established for the purposes of minimizing paper work, achieving continuity of product, securing a source of supply, reducing inventory, combining college requirements for volume discounts, standardization among agencies, and reducing lead time for ordering.
-The College may enter into requirements contracts whereby it is agreed to purchase supplies and/or services for an anticipated need at a predetermined price provided the contract is let by a competitive procurement process pursuant to the requirements of ORS 279ABC and these Rules. - (2) The College may purchase the supplies and/or services from a contractor awarded a requirements contract without first undertaking additional competitive solicitation. - (3) The term of the contract including renewals, must not exceed the maximum term stated in the original solicitation.
+The College may enter into requirements contracts whereby it is agreed to purchase supplies and/or services for an anticipated need at a predetermined price provided the contract is let by a competitive procurement process pursuant to the requirements of ORS 279A,B,C and these Rules or is a contract for the procurement of products or services from a qualified nonprofit agency for individuals with disabilities pursuant to ORS 279.850. - (2) The College may purchase the supplies and/or services from a contractor awarded a requirements contract without first undertaking additional competitive solicitation. - (3) The term of the contract including renewals, must not exceed the maximum term stated in the original solicitation.